Joy and Tammy's story

 The rescue of Joy and Tammy started a year ago when the call came from the breeder telling me he had a 4 month old piglet giving birth and the baby had been stuck coming out for days!
 I expected a bad situation, but I was horrified at the living conditions of the pigs.
 The piglet was not giving birth but had a prolapsed rectum, which was infected and not repairable.
 The pigs were like wild animals, living on dog food and drinking from feces infected mud puddles.
 The property was a scrap metal dumping ground.
 The sheriff had been called many times.
 The owner did not accept my offer of medical care for all the pigs if he would stop breeding.
 We had words - he threatened me.
 I left.

-A year later the call came to us because the last two pigs are so wild no can get them ant they will be shot as a last resort.
-The two large wild boars were shop month ago and the mother pig was attacked by dogs and killed.
+A year later the call came to us because the last two pigs were so wild no one could get them ant they woud be shot as a last resort.
+The two large wild boars were shot a month ago and the mother pig was attacked by dogs and killed.
 Now the sheriff is citing this breeder with fines for loose pigs so now he wants our help.
 It is not uncommon that we get called after everyone has tried to trap pigs and they are so scared and wild no one knows what to do.
 Pigs cannot be darted or drugged and because they are uniquely intelligent they can be extremely difficult to capture.
 It took us 6 days, 4 - 6 hours a day devoted to this rescue.
-We promised these two scared girls we would help them get out of the only life they knew: a life of fear living in filth.
+We promised these two scared girls we would help them get out of the only life they knew: a life of fear and living in filth.

 Hours of daily care for weeks and weeks transform these terrified pigs.
 They used to be so scared when they heard footsteps on the gravel they would run screaming and bashing their faces into the fence to get away.
 Now our footsteps reveal happy friends who rush out to greet all, anticipating a treat or a kind word.
 It is transformations like these that make the difficult and emotionally draining days all just fade away.